Winchester Model 12: The Perfect Repeater

 Fortunately for discerning shooters, the resurrected Winchester Repeating Arms Company--now owned by the Walloon, Belgium group--is once again producing top quality firearms, including what are arguably the best Model 70 and Model 94 rifles ever made and a reborn Model 101 O/U shotgun.
 Winchester even has a new pump shotgun, the hideously ugly Super-X Pump that uses a rotary locking bolt action reminiscent of the post-64 Model 1200.
 Today, after decades of dumbing down consumer standards and expectations, aluminum receivers, MIM and stamped sheet metal parts, plastic trigger guards and plastic stocks have become the norm.
 The Super-X Pump makes the much maligned Model 1200 of 1964 look like a deluxe shotgun, so far have consumer standards fallen since 1964.
 However, I digress; back to the Model 12 story.

-Among the key features that made the Model 12 legendary were an internal hammer and a streamlined receiver machined from a billet of forged steel, hand fitted machined steel internal action parts, easily interchanged barrels, easy loading, black walnut stock and pump handle, a nicely polished and blued metal finish.
+Among the key features that made the Model 12 legendary were an internal hammer and a streamlined receiver machined from a billet of forged steel, hand fitted machined steel internal action parts, easy loading, black walnut stock and pump handle, a nicely polished and blued metal finish.
 Barrels were proof tested and precisely choke bored.
 The cross-bolt safety was located in the front of the machined steel trigger guard, where the trigger finger should be rested prior to actually shooting, ergonomically superior to cross-bolt safeties located in the rear of the trigger guard.
 Shells were loaded into the tubular magazine from the bottom and ejected to the right.
 The trigger pull was far superior to most repeating shotguns sold today and the whole gun had a quality feel seldom encountered in 21st Century firearms.

 For most of its production life the Model 12 lacked a trigger disconnector.
 This meant that is could be slam fired by holding the trigger back and pumping the handle vigorously.
 This allowed the gun to be fired faster than a semi-automatic shotgun.